hellorahat/CrossComputeTools/DataAnonymizer/Phase1/Iteration2/input.md

 #### Separate words in a separate line
 { words_to_suppress }

+## Step 4: Specify Numbers to Round
+#### Input columns where numbers should be rounded.
+Specify digit to round to by adding a colon followed by an integer.
+For example - Salary:3 - will round the Salary column to the 3rd digit.

+{ numbers_to_round }

-## Step 4: Specify Columns to Generalize
+## Step 5: Specify Locations to Generalize
 #### Input the names of the columns here.
 Each column should be in a separate line.
-Specify the digit to round to by adding a colon followed by an integer.
+Specify what region to generalize to by adding a colon followed by region.
-#### Location columns can also be generalized.
+For example:
+- LocationColumn:City
+- LocationColumn:State
+- LocationColumn:Country
+- LocationColumn:Continent

-{ generalization_columns }
+{ locations_to_generalize }